Rights and responsibilities

 - Supply required information—You must submit all information for regular re-examinations of income, household composition, immigration status, and to verify that you live in the unit

-- Report changes in income or household members within 10 business days—You must update Seattle Housing Authority if family income, household composition, or immigration status changes in any way, or if the household is being evicted.
+- Report changes in income or household members within 10 business days—You must update Seattle Housing Authority if family income, household composition, student status, or immigration status changes in any way, or if the household is being evicted.
 You must also notify the agency after a birth, adoption or legal-custodial arrangement, or if a family member moves out of the unit

 - Allow Seattle Housing Authority to inspect the unit—You must allow Seattle Housing Authority to inspect the unit to ensure that it complies with HUD's Housing Quality Standards.
 You must also allow the agency to inspect the unit as requested by the landlord

 - Live in the subsidized unit only—You must use the subsidized unit as your primary residence.
 You cannot lease or sub-lease the unit

 - Pay bills as required by the lease—You must pay your portion of the rent each month, as described in the lease.
 In addition, you must pay utility bills and supply appliances the owner is not required to provide under the lease